 As defined in the Glossary of Terms at the beginning of this proxy statement, the phrase "named executive officers" refers to the five persons whose compensation is summarized in the 2011 Summary Compensation Table in this proxy statement.
-Such phrase does not refer to all of our executive officers.
+Such phrase is not intended, and does not, refer to all of our executive officers.